ibnunowshad/digital-cv/README.md

 <br><br>

 **Technical Project Manager** @ [Alibaba Cloud](https://.alibabacloud.com/) _(Mar 2018 - Jan 2020)_ <br>
-Alibaba Cloud provides reliable and secure cloud computing and data processing capabilities as a part of its online solutions.
+Alicloud provides reliable and secure cloud computing and data processing capabilities as a part of its online solutions.
 - Led the construction of Alicloud’s Data Hall, overseeing the installation of a state-of-the-art facility with more than 6MW power capacity and over **_25,000_** server slots in **_Singapore_** and **_India_**.
 - Successfully executed **_USD7M_** budgeted projects involving cabling in 10G and 100G, cabinet expansion, and network deliveries within tight work schedules, even during multiple change freezes.
 Eventually, helped expanding **_Alicloud's Availability Zones (AZs)_** in **_APAC_**.
 - Implemented efficient rack design proposals during the design stage, resulting in a significant increase in network deployment speed from **_100_** to **_200_** switches per day, without requiring additional resources.